RudolfCardinal/pdn_project_allocation/README.rst

 - Every project can take a certain (project-specific) number of students.

+- Every supervisor may, optionally, set a limit on the number of projects they can run (from the ones they offered), and/or the total number of students they can take.

 - Students rank projects from 1 (most preferred) onwards.

   - If they don't rank enough, they are treated as being indifferent between